basimete/Job_Scraper/README.md

 # 🚀 AI Job Hunter & Dashboard

+Ingests job listings from RSS feeds, scores by technical signal words, pipes top results to Claude API to extract what the role actually outputs day-to-day.
+Built to solve a real problem in my own job search - data analyst roles can be a huge variety of things!

 A modularized job search pipeline designed to filter out the noise and highlight high-quality technical opportunities.
 This system uses keyword-based scoring to rank jobs and Anthropic's Claude AI to summarize day-to-day responsibilities for top-tier matches.

 ## 🛠️ System Architecture